Legends Game (Australian rules football): History

-E. J. "Ted" Whitten, a former Footscray Football Club player who died of prostate cancer in 1995, was regarded as one of the greatest-ever players of the game.
-He was also passionate about State of Origin football.
-With his enthusiasm and ability to keep in the media spotlight, Ted had kept State of Origin going for many years, and his emotional farewell at the Victoria vs South Australia game at the MCG in 1995 has persisted as an enduring symbol of not only State of Origin passion but Australian rules football in general.
-Soon after his death, the popularity of interstate football waned, and the last such game was played in 1999.

-When he died, his son, Ted Whitten Jr., launched a foundation for research into prostate cancer, and the Legends Game raises money for the foundation.
+E. J. Whitten, a former Footscray player who died of prostate cancer in 1995, was regarded as one of the sport's greatest players and a passionate advocate for State of Origin football.
+His enthusiasm helped maintain the format's profile for many years, and his emotional farewell at the Victoria vs South Australia game at the MCG in 1995 remains an enduring symbol of Australian rules football.
+Following his death, the popularity of interstate football waned, with the last traditional game played in 1999.
+In the wake of his passing, his son, Ted Whitten Jr., established the E. J. Whitten Foundation for prostate cancer research, with the Legends Game serving as a major fundraising vehicle.

-The first-ever Legends Match was played at the Western Oval, home of the Footscray/Western Bulldogs, EJ Whitten's club.
-Most of the games have been televised free-to-air in Victoria and South Australia.
-Due to popularity of the event, later games were moved to bigger venues.
-Since 2003, the game has been held at Docklands Stadium.

-In 2007, the organisers included female participants for the first time: Daisy Pearce and Shannon McFerran of the Victorian Women's Football League.
-Since then, it has become one of few high-profile mixed-gender-friendly events.
+The inaugural Legends Game was played at the Whitten Oval, the home of Whitten's former club.
+Most games have been televised free-to-air in Victoria and South Australia.
+As the event grew in popularity, it was relocated to larger venues, primarily being held at Docklands Stadium since 2003.
+In 2007, female participants were included for the first time, featuring Daisy Pearce and Shannon McFerran of the Victorian Women's Football League, making it a prominent mixed-gender exhibition match.

-On average, the event was raising A$1.2 million revenue per year for the five years prior to 2016, with in the order of $100,000 profit for the foundation.
-In 2016, the Seven Network secured the rights to televise the match from 2016 to 2020, and the match was moved to the football-free weekend between the final round of the premiership season and the first week of the finals series.
+The event raised an average of A$1.2 million in revenue annually for the five years prior to 2016, and generated around $100,000 in profit for the foundation.
+In 2016, the Seven Network secured the rights to televise the match, which was moved to the football-free weekend between the final round of the premiership season and the first week of the finals series.

-In 2018, the match was played at Adelaide Oval.
-This was the first game played in Adelaide since 1999.

-In 2019, the match was contested under the AFLX format—a high-scoring format played on a rugby-sized field—and was played at AAMI Park in Melbourne.
+In 2018, the match was played at Adelaide Oval, marking the first game played in Adelaide since 1999.
+In 2019, the match was contested under the AFLX format—a high-scoring variant played on a rectangular field—at AAMI Park in Melbourne.

-The match was not held in 2020–2021 due to the impacts of the COVID-19 pandemic, and from 2022 to 2024, there was no indication that the match would return in the future.

-In July 2025, it was announced that the game would return as the Four 'N Twenty Legends Game for Prostate Cancer in a similar format to previous years.
-The game saw a series-record attendance of 31,320 and led to the hospitalisation of comedian Dave Hughes after he was physically targeted by other players and was given broken ribs and a punctured lung.
+The match was cancelled between 2020 and 2024 due to the impacts of the COVID-19 pandemic and subsequent organizational challenges.
+During the hiatus, the E. J. Whitten Foundation later merged with the Australian Prostate Centre in 2021 to form RULE Prostate Cancer, consolidating operations.
+It returned in 2025 as the Four 'N Twenty Legends Game for Prostate Cancer, reverting to a Superrules format.
+The 2025 game saw a series-record attendance of 31,320 and garnered media attention after comedian Dave Hughes was hospitalised with broken ribs and a punctured lung following on-field contact.